API java : SortedSet

 ClassCastException - if toElement is not compatible with this set's comparator (or, if the set has no comparator, if toElement does not implement Comparable).
 Implementations may, but are not required to, throw this exception if toElement cannot be compared to elements currently in the set.

-NullPointerException - if toElement is null and this sorted set does not tolerate null elements.
+NullPointerException - if toElement is null and this set does not permit null elements

-IllegalArgumentException - if this set is itself a subSet, headSet, or tailSet, and toElement is not within the specified range of the subSet, headSet, or tailSet.
+IllegalArgumentException - if this set itself has a restricted range, and toElement lies outside the bounds of the range

 SortedSet<E> tailSet(E fromElement)

-Returns a view of the portion of this sorted set whose elements are greater than or equal to fromElement.
-The returned sorted set is backed by this sorted set, so changes in the returned sorted set are reflected in this sorted set, and vice-versa.
-The returned sorted set supports all optional set operations.
+Returns a view of the portion of this set whose elements are greater than or equal to fromElement.
+The returned set is backed by this set, so changes in the returned set are reflected in this set, and vice-versa.
+The returned set supports all optional set operations that this set supports.

-The sorted set returned by this method will throw an IllegalArgumentException if the user attempts to insert a element outside the specified range.
+The returned set will throw an IllegalArgumentException on an attempt to insert an element outside its range.

 Parameters:

-fromElement - low endpoint (inclusive) of the tailSet.
+fromElement - low endpoint (inclusive) of the returned set

 Returns: